acelyanoguz/acelyanoguz/README.md

 <h2> Hello There! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" height="25px"></h2>

-🚀 I'm an engineer who likes to develop software.
+🚀 My Name is Acelya.
+I'm an engineer who likes to develop software.

 🔭 As someone who has devoted her student years to this work, I am working to become an expert in Software Developer.
 My motto is "Start to learn, repeat to specialize".
 I like to be development-oriented and share the information I have learned with people.